We’re here to help! If you don’t see the answers you’re looking

 As an Access Seeker, GetCreditScore can make a credit enquiry on your behalf, without

-negatively affecting your credit score.
+impacting your credit score negatively.
 This enquiry is recorded as a File Access

 and is only disclosed to Access Seekers and yourself.